 - Coffee may help you lose weight – Coffee contains magnesium and potassium, which helps the human body use insulin, regulating blood sugar levels, and reducing your craving for sugary treats and snacks.

 - Coffee helps you burn fat – Caffeine helps fat cells break down body fat and use it as fuel for training.

-- Coffee lowers risk of death – Studies have shown that coffee drinker’s overall risk of premature death is 25% lower than of those who don’t drink coffee.
+- Coffee lowers the risk of death – Studies have shown that coffee drinker’s overall risk of premature death is 25% lower than those who don’t drink coffee.

 - Coffee protects your body – Coffee contains a lot of antioxidants, that work as little warriors fighting and protecting against free radicals within your body.

-- Coffee brightens your mood, helps fight depression and lowers risk of suicide – Caffeine stimulates the central nervous system and boosts production of neurotransmitters like serotonin, dopamine, and noradrenaline, which elevate your mood.
-Two cups of coffee a day prevents risk of suicide by 50 %.
+- Coffee brightens your mood, helps fight depression, and lowers the risk of suicide – Caffeine stimulates the central nervous system and boosts the production of neurotransmitters like serotonin, dopamine, and noradrenaline, which elevate your mood.
+Two cups of coffee a day prevents the risk of suicide by 50 %.